exyte/Chat/README.md

 # Features
 - Displays your messages with pagination and allows you to create and "send" new messages (sending means calling a closure)
 - Allows you to pass custom view builder for message view
-- Has a built-in photo/video library/camera picker fro multiple media selection
+- Has a built-in photo/video library/camera picker for multiple media selection

 # Usage

-Create an indicator like this:
+Create a chat view like this:
 ```swift
 @State var messages: [Message] = []